ForgeRock/ds-operator/README.md

 * Snapshots and then clones a PVC with the contents of the directory data.
 * Runs a directory server binary pod, mounting that PVC
-* Exports the data in LDIF format to another pvc
+* Exports the data in (tar, LDIF or dsbackup) format to another pvc

-When the process concludes, the pvc with the LDIF data can be further processed.
+When the process concludes, the pvc with the data can be further processed.
 For example you can mount that pvc on a pod that will export the data to GCS or S3.
+This design provides maximum flexibility to BYOJ (bring your own Job) for final archival.

-Deleting the `DirectoryBackup` CR will the job and volumesnapshot and the pvc.
+Deleting the `DirectoryBackup` CR will the delete the volumesnapshot but it retains the backup pvc.

 Taking a DirectoryRestore does the following:

 * Creates a new 'data' pvc to hold the restored directory data
-* Runs a job that mounts an existing ldif backup PVC (likely the one created by a DirectoryBackup run) and performs an LDIF import into the directory data pvc.
+* Runs a job that mounts an existing backup PVC (likely the one created by a DirectoryBackup above) and performs an data import into the directory data pvc.
 * Creates a volume snapshot of the directory data pvc

-On conclusion of a restore, the volume snapshot can be used to initialize a new directory instance (see above). )
+On conclusion of a restore, the volume snapshot can be used to initialize a new directory instance (see above).

 For day to day backup of directory data, prefer to use tools such as [velero.io](https://velero.io).
 Ldif export and import is useful to validate the integrity of the database, and for long term archival storage where a text based